UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Additional_Resource_Requests.md

   - [Additional resource request form](Additional_Resource_Requests/CRAG_additional_resources_request_form.rtf)

+### Examples of requests

+ - Increased Scratch quota - tell us how much, for what purpose and how long you'll need it.
+    - Once implemented, `lquota` will show the new quota.
+ - Longer wallclock limit
+    - Consider whether you can checkpoint and restart your job: that is, write out everything that you need for a second job to begin where the previous one finished.
+Running multiple shorter jobs one after the other is more robust since if anything goes wrong you lose less work.
+If this is not possible for your jobs, explain why.
+    - Please note that we cannot guarantee that longer jobs will not be interrupted by planned outages or maintenance periods.
+We try not to, but sometimes it is unavoidable.
+    - Include details on what resources one job is likely to require, how many of those jobs you expect to need to run, and over what time period you'll need access to longer jobs.
+    - If granted, you will be given access to the `crag5day` project for example, and by adding `#$ -P crag5day` to your jobscript you will be able to request a longer wallclock time than usual for that job.

 ## Request hosting of shared datasets

 We have provision for hosting shared datasets for users on Myriad.
 These